sethfengli/hivery-backend-challenge/Instructions.md

 ## Visual Stadio Code

-    Visual Stadio Code is not mandatory, as it provides a lot of tools for our development.
+    Visual Stadio Code is not mandatory, but it provides a lot of tools for our development.

     The latest version has integraded Jupyter Notebook which is common tool to Data Scientists and developers.

-### [data_study_ipynb](https://github.com/sethfengli/hivery-backend-challenge/blob/master/data_study.ipynb) is an example how it could help us study the raw data here.
+#### [data_study_ipynb](https://github.com/sethfengli/hivery-backend-challenge/blob/master/data_study.ipynb) is an example how it could help us study the raw data here.